-DTF's program is based out of Metropolitan Washington, DC and is national in scope including full time representation based in California.
-Its resources include technical researchers, policy and communications specialists and communications experts.
+DTF's program is based out of metropolitan Washington, DC with full time representation in California.
+International in scope, the Forum's resources include technical researchers, policy and communications specialists and communications experts.

 Download the About the Diesel Technology Forum fact sheet.